-Although the Form 471 filing window has closed, the E-rate process for the 2018 Funding Year isn’t yet over.
-The next stage is for a member of USAC’s Program Integrity Assurance, or PIA team, to review your Form 471(s), and each included Funding Request Number (FRN) to ensure that your application is complete, compliant, and cost-effective.
+Although the Form 471 filing window closes on April 29, 2020, the E-rate process for the 2020 Funding Year continues with Program Integrity Assurance (PIA).
+Next, a member of USAC’s PIA team will review your Form 471(s), and each included Funding Request Number (FRN) to ensure that your application is complete, compliant, and cost-effective.

-In some cases, especially with very low cost, very simple, or recurring services (i.e. services for which you have a long-term contract and are continuing after having been approved previously), you may not get any questions from your PIA reviewer at all.
-However, you should not count on that being the case; PIA reviewers will have at least some questions for many of your FRNs, and you will always be asked for extensive additional information on complex, high-dollar applications such as special construction projects.
+In some cases, especially with very low cost, simple, or recurring services (i.e. services for which you are continuing under a previously approved long-term contract), you may not get any questions from your PIA reviewer at all.
+However, you should not count on that being the case; PIA reviewers typically have at least some questions for many of your FRNs, and will always ask for extensive additional information on complex, high-dollar applications, such as special construction projects.
 To help you navigate the review process successfully, we’ve gathered the following tips.

 PIA Review Best Practices

-When filing your Form 471, you are providing a summary of your procurement process and the details of the winning providers and bids.
-However, aside from an uploaded copy of the signed contract(s) associated with your services, you do not actually need to provide any of the supporting documentation that demonstrates compliance with the rules.
-During the PIA process, you may be asked to provide some or all of that documentation for one or more of your FRNs, including but not limited to:
+When you filed your Form 471, you provided a summary of your procurement process and the details of the winning providers and bids.
+However, aside from an uploaded copy of the signed contract(s) associated with your services, you were not required to provide any of the supporting documentation that demonstrates compliance with the rules.
+During the PIA process, you may be asked to provide some or all of that documentation for one or more of your FRNs, including, but not limited to:

 - Bids: All bids received, winning, losing, or disqualified.

-- Correspondence with vendors during the bid window.
+- Correspondence: Communication with vendors during the bid window.

-- Discount Percentage Supporting Documents: These would typically be records of your National School Lunch Program participation, but for schools that do not have a lunch program may be surveys.
+- Discount Percentage Supporting Documents: These would typically be records of your National School Lunch Program participation.
+For schools that do not have a lunch program, they may be surveys.

 Review Your Answers: When responding to PIA questions, keep the following in mind.

-- Address only the question at hand: Try to avoid including materials or information unrelated to the questions asked.
+- Address only the question at hand: Answer the questions thoroughly, but try to avoid including materials or information unrelated to the questions asked.
 PIA reviewers handle a large number of ‘cases’ during review season; by complicating your response you make their job harder and potentially delay your funding decision.

-Don’t Panic: If you have any fears that the 15-day response window will not be long enough to allow you to gather all of the information needed to respond, you may request an extension from your reviewer.
-They will typically grant a one-week extension upon request; for a longer extension you will likely need to provide a compelling reason why you need that much time to respond.
+Don’t Panic: If you have any fears that the response window will not be long enough to allow you to gather all of the information needed to respond, you may request an extension from your reviewer.
+Please note that applicants must provide a compelling reason why more time is needed.

-Hit Submit: The EPC system can sometimes be confusing, especially to relative newcomers; make sure and read all instructions and make sure that your responses are shown as ‘submitted’ before you log off.
+Hit Submit: The EPC system can sometimes be confusing, especially to relative newcomers.
+Make sure to read all instructions, and make sure that your responses are shown as ‘submitted’ before you log off.